What are the common tests that your retirement may be subject to?

 Testing the money going into the plan and how the contributions are calculated:

 Testing participant contributions: If your plan allows for participants to defer compensation from their paychecks into the retirement plan, the plan will be subject to ADP or actual deferral percentage testing.
 The test analyzes the deferrals made by participants from their paychecks to determine if the participation level and contribution levels are discriminatory in favor of the owners and highly paid participants.
 If there is too much discrepancy, the test would fail, and corrections must be made.
-Testing is not needed if the plan is making safe harbor contributions.
+Cross testing retirement plans is not needed if the plan is making safe harbor contributions.

 Testing how the plan benefits participants: This test looks at the ratio of each type of contribution made to the plan to determine if the number of benefitting participants is discriminatory in favor of the owners and highly paid participants.
-Testing is not necessary if everyone is able to participate regardless of job classification, hours of service during the plan year, or employment on the last day of the plan year.
+Cross testing retirement plans is not necessary if everyone is able to participate regardless of job classification, hours of service during the plan year, or employment on the last day of the plan year.
 This test is referred to as a 410(b) or coverage test.
 If the plan doesn’t benefit enough people an amendment may be required.

 Testing compensation: This test looks at the amount of compensation used for each type of contribution to ensure that the compensation used is not discriminatory in favor of the owners and highly paid participants.
 Typically, you would need this test if you are excluding certain forms of compensation like bonuses or overtime pay.
 The code section tested here is called a 414(s) test.
 If the compensation is found to be discriminatory, an amendment may be required.